How to Watch Deleted YouTube Videos With or Without URL

 Issue 2: Data Recovery Software Scans Take Too Long

-Solution: Most recovery tools allow scanning specific locations instead of entire drives.
-If you remember roughly where the video was stored (Desktop, Documents, Downloads, specific external drive), select only that location for faster scanning.
+Solution: Most recovery tools allow scanning specific locations rather than entire drives.
+If you remember roughly where the video was stored, select only that location for faster scanning.
+Many tools like Disk Drill allow previewing and recovering files while scanning is still in progress.

 Issue 3: "File Corrupt" or "File Can't Be Opened" After Recovery